Kyle-Allen2006/port_scanner/README.md

 # Port Scanner (Rust)

+⚠️ Disclaimer
+This tool is for educational and legal testing purposes only.
+Do not use it to scan networks or systems you don’t own or have permission to test.

 This is a basic asynchronous port scanner written in **Rust** using [`tokio`](https://crates.io/crates/tokio).
 This is my first self-project in Rust to better learn the language and was my second attempt at creating a port scanner.
+This is the 2nd version with added timers and timeouts for no response ports.

 It scans a range of ports (default: 1 to 1024) on a specified target and displays which ports are open.

 ---

+## New Features

+- Scans TCP ports 1 through 1023 (default range)
+- Uses async I/O for efficiency
+- Displays open ports
+- Displays estimated time remaining
+- Ignores closed ports for clean output
+- Times out if no response is received within 3 seconds per port

+---

 ## Technologies Used

-- **Rust** – safe and fast systems-level language
+- Rust – safe and fast systems-level language
-- **Cargo** – Rust’s package manager and build system
+- Cargo – Rust’s package manager and build system
-- **Tokio** – asynchronous runtime for handling concurrent tasks
+- Tokio – asynchronous runtime for handling concurrent tasks
+- added **std::net** and **std::time**: Built-in Rust standard libraries
-- **Command Line Interface (CLI)** – interaction through terminal
+- Command Line Interface (CLI) – interaction through terminal
-- **TCP Networking** – scans network ports for open connections
+- TCP Networking – scans network ports for open connections

----

-## Features

-- Asynchronous scanning using `tokio`
-- Scans TCP ports 1–1024
-- Clean output showing only open ports
-- Easy to customize

 ---

 ## Dependencies